 You can leave all the fat on as it will melt down while roasting.
 I find that too much fat would end up in my broth and the sauce can get a little oily but that’s a personal preference.

 Next, rub the brisket with the spice rub evenly on all sides.
 At this stage, you can store the brisket in the fridge overnight to infuse it with all those spices or you can get straight to cooking.

 Step 1.
 Preheat the oven to 170 C/ 375 F.

 Step 3.
 Sear the brisket on both sides.
-You can do this in a frying pan or directly in the oven tray over medium-heat on the stove.
-I add a little oil first and cook for 1-2 minutes each side.
+You can do this in a frying pan or directly in the oven tray over medium heat on the stove.
+I add a little oil first and cook for 1-2 minutes on each side.

 Step 3.
 Prepare the ingredients for the broth in the meantime.
 Remove the brisket and pour in the stock to deglaze the bottom of the pan.
 Turn the stove off.
 Stir in the garlic, onions, Worcestershire sauce, balsamic and Tamari soy sauce (or coconut aminos).
 This will be our braising broth that will turn into a sauce/reduction.

 Step 4.
 Place the brisket on top of the onions (fat cap side up!) and nestle it into the broth.
 Cover the whole tray tightly with foil and place in the oven for a total of about 3 hours.

 Step 5.
 You have to check the brisket after every hour.
 Remove the tray carefully and lift the foil off.
 Use a spoon to stir the broth around and baste the brisket with a few tablespoons of the liquid.
 After the second hour, you will see that the meat is starting to brown and the broth is reducing into a thicker sauce.
 Scoop some of the onions and garlic pieces on top of the meat as well when basting with the sauce.